-Please see our COVID-19 update for current service times as in-person worship services are affected.
+Please see our COVID-19 update for current service times and other restrictions as in-person worship services are affected.

 Our Sunday service is at 10:30am (in-person and online).

 We recommend arriving 5-10 minutes before the service so you can find a seat and settle in.
 There is parking at the back of the church and you’ll find us at 111 Manor Road East.
 See you soon!

 When you arrive, you’ll be greeted by one of our greeting team and be given a bulletin.